-What is a whatt hour (WH)?
+What is a watt hour (Wh)?

-An energy expenditure of 1 Wh represents 3600 joules (3.600 x 103 J).
-To obtain joules when watt-hours are known, multiply by 3.600 x 103.
-To obtain watt-hours when joules are known, multiply by 2.778 x 10-4.
+An energy expenditure of 1 Wh represents 3,600 joules or 3.600 x 103 J. To obtain joules when the watt-hours are known, multiply the number of watt-hours by 3.600 x 103.
+To obtain watt-hours when joules are known, multiply the number of joules by 2.778 x 10-4.

 E = Pt = 60 x 3 = 180 Wh